icebert04/icebert04.github.io/_posts/2018-9-14-labrador-galore.md

 That place is in San Jose Batangas (A province known for producing Paminta or Black Pepper).
 In that territory, you can find a vacation house owned by my cousin Dinna and her husband Raul.
-A serene farmhouse with numerous fruit-bearing trees, multiple Bali- themed nipa huts,  enveloped with assorted and varied pint-sized inground pool, and blessed with naturistic open space and green lush lawn.
+A serene farmhouse with numerous fruit-bearing trees, multiple Bali-themed nipa huts,  enveloped with assorted and varied pint-sized inground pool, and blessed with naturistic open space and green lush lawn.

 It's perfect to spend a lifetime in the couple's retreat house.
 But what it makes more unique is their furry companions who act as their **"Welcoming Party"** on their behalf.
 That furry companion is believably the kindest and friendliest animal... **The Labrador Retriever**.
 The sweet-faced, lovable Labrador is one of the most popular dog breeds.